galaxyproject/training-material/topics/digital-humanities/tutorials/solar-eclipse-frequency/tutorial.md

 7. Remove duplicate eclipse rows while retaining one occurrence.
 8. Sort the final result chronologically.

-Three values are supplied by the user at runtime:
+If you run the published workflow rather than following the tutorial step-by-step on your own, you need to supply the following three values at runtime:

  | Workflow parameter | Example | Meaning |
  | ------------------------- | ------- | ------------------------------------------------- |